BYUI-ECEN-361-Classes/lab-02-interrupts-timers-hdg0d/Documentation/Assignment.md

 * Currently, the reaction tester can have a wait time anywhere between 0 and 7000 milliseconds, Implement a minimum wait time in such a way that doesn't change the potential maximum wait time

-If you do any of these items - just mention what and how it worked, [*here*].
+If you do any of these items - just mention what and how it worked, [*Premature indicator was implemented.
+Global variables can_stop and premature_stop were added to keep track of premature input and drive behavior.
+When a premature stop is preformed the error code 8989 is displayed and the reaction time is not considered in the best reaction time variable.*].